 Our tour of Nice will finish on the sea front in time for lunch and an afternoon at leisure or your Ramblers Walking Leader will be able to take you further to discover more of this delightful city.

-Today we head for the Villa Hanbury at La Mortola.
+Today we travel by train to Ventimiglia in Italy for the Villa Hanbury at La Mortola.
 The gardens were started by Sir Thomas Hanbury (Allen and Hanbury pharmaceuticals) partly to test out plants that might be useful for their business.
 Dorothy Hanbury, Thomas’ daughter-in-law, made significant structural changes to the garden until WW2.
 The garden was badly damaged during the war but restored but then handed over to the Italian state in 1960.
 It has been looked after by the University of Genoa since 1987.
 There is an enormous variety of plants, attractively positioned on the steep slope down to the sea.
 It is very easy to spend a lot of time in these beautiful gardens.